Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

 \subsection{A ``phase diagram'' for the ABP in $d=2$}

-In order to construct a complete picture capturing the transitions between three different regimes, i.e., concave, convex and equilibrium, we have tried to construct a ``phase diagram" of the ABP in a harmonic trap, with the dimensionless parameters $\beta$ and $D_t^{\prime}$ on the two axes.
-To vary $\beta$, we varied $\kappa$ in the range $10^{-6}-10^{-4}$ pN nm$^{-1}$ and to vary $D_t^{\prime}$, we varied $u_0$ in the range 100 $\mu$m s$^{-1}-$24 mm s$^{-1}$.
+In order to construct a complete picture capturing the transitions between three different regimes, i.e., concave, convex and equilibrium, we have tried to construct a ``phase diagram" for the positional distribution of the ABP in a harmonic trap, with the dimensionless parameters $\beta$ and $D_t^{\prime}$ on the two axes.
+To vary $\beta$, we varied $\kappa$ in the range $10^{-6}-10^{-4}$ pN nm$^{-1}$, with $D_r$ kept fixed.
+To vary $D_t^{\prime}$, we varied $u_0$ in the range 100$\mu$m s$^{-1}-$24 mm s$^{-1}$ and $\kappa$, with $D_t$ held fixed.
 The other parameters were kept fixed at their standard values (Table~\ref{tab1}).
 The deviation of the marginal distribution

 from Gaussianity can be measured by its kurtosis.
-Using our simulation data, we constructed a kurtosis ``heat map''~\cite{chaudhuri2021active,caprini2022parental} for the system in Fig.~\ref{fig:phase_daigram}(a), with $D_t^{\prime}$ and $\beta$ as independent parameters.
+Using our simulation data, we constructed a kurtosis heat map~\cite{chaudhuri2021active,caprini2022parental} for the system in Fig.~\ref{fig:phase_daigram}(a), with $D_t^{\prime}$ and $\beta$ as independent parameters.
 With increase in $D_t^{\prime}$, at fixed $\beta$, the distribution approaches the equilibrium Boltzmann form, which is Gaussian.
 On the other hand, as $\beta\to 0$, for fixed $D_t^{\prime}$, we approach yet another Gaussian limiting form, but this time, the ``active" Gaussian.
-This active Gaussian is an asymptotic limiting form of a more general, active concave distribution, which is separated from the active convex distribution by a critical point, $\beta=\beta_c$, along the $D_t^{\prime}=0$ line.
-The active concave distribution is expected to smoothly cross over to the equilibrium Gaussian distribution with increase in $D_t^{\prime}$, but the nature of the transition between the active convex distribution and the equilibrium Boltzmann distribution is unclear.
+This active Gaussian is an asymptotic limiting form of a more general, active concave distribution, which is separated from the active convex distribution by a ``critical point", $\beta=\beta_c$, along the $D_t^{\prime}=0$ line.
+Both the active concave distributions (concave and convex) are expected to smoothly cross over to the equilibrium Gaussian (Boltzmann) distribution with increase in $D_t^{\prime}$.

 In a schematic phase diagram shown in Fig.~\ref{fig:phase_daigram}(b), we have roughly identified the locations of the different ``phases" as below: